NelsonYoung/datacollection/README.md

   Note: celery worker can not run as root, so need to use normal user, here, for example, I used mysql.

-9) Setting shedule
+9) Setting shedule.

    login the django administrate web. http://127.0.0.1:80/admin/

-   (1) At the "DJCELERY" column, select "Periodic tasks"
+   (1) At the "DJCELERY" column, select "Periodic tasks".

-   (2) Add PERIODIC TASK
+   (2) Add PERIODIC TASK.

+   (3) Save.

-10) Check the result.
+10) Check the tasks and result.